Wallace County Contract for Deed Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Wallace County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Wallace County that you need to transfer you would only need to order our forms once for all of your properties in Wallace County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Wallace County you only need to order once.

 A "Contract for Deed," sometimes referred to as a Land Contract is a legal agreement in which the buyer of a property agrees to pay the seller the purchase price over a period of time.
 During this period, the buyer has possession of the property, but the seller retains legal title to the property until the full purchase price is paid.